open-rpa/openflow/docs/protocol.md

 You must generate an unique id for each command.
 If the data cannot fit in one message, you send multiple messages with the same id, for all messages also supply the total count and the current index starting at 0.
 If you are sending a reply to a message you must set replyto to the id of the message you are replying too.
-Data is a STRING representation of the command JSON.
+Data is a STRING representation of the command JSON. ( JSON.stringify in JavaScript )

 #### Command structure